crategate/crateful/README.md

 If the number of "tracks to sort" gets lower than 5, Crateful will reload the "to sort" folder, so you can continuously download & sort tracks without reloading Crateful.

+Crateful will get all tracks in the folder selected for sorting, even tracks in nested folders, however it does not delete empty folders on exiting.

 Cheers to full crates!